AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Organizing bookmarks into groups
 --------------------------------

-When we create new bookmarks, GPS adds them at the top of the list.
-We might want to organize them differently, which we can do simply with a drag and drop
+When we create new bookmarks, GNAT Studio adds them at the top of the list.
-operation: select the bookmark, keep the mouse pressed, and move it to a better place in the list.
+We might want to organize them differently, which we can do simply with a drag and drop operation: select the bookmark, keep the mouse pressed, and move it to a better place in the list.

 .. image:: bookmark_organize.png
    :width: 300px
    :align: center

 Things become more interesting when you drop a bookmark on top of another one.
-In this case, GPS creates a group that contains the two bookmarks (and that basically behaves like a folder for files).
+In this case, GNAT Studio creates a group that contains the two bookmarks (and that basically behaves like a folder for files).
 The group is immediately selected so that you can rename it as you see fit.

 In our example, we created two groups, corresponding to two features we are working on.